jwa-lab/platform-docs/docs/tutorial/create-an-item.md

         "attribute": "gold"
     },
     "fulltext": "goose rare gold Golden Goose",
-    "tezos_contract_address": "KT1LeRvbGcDYz4tczEgUL7xNs6rxznRCQFdP",
-    "tezos_block": "BLSHjGTKQfkBEMDgBAve9oxHyXkrFuAzo36EfSjVdkPbyRujFfi"
+    "tezos_operation_hash": "ooRA2QZBYa9oDN7JibP6Em9yswNDZA9fTxmiztrdwnWF3D1X1B2"
 }
 ```

 -   `item_id`: We can see that the item_id has been added and is set to 1.
 This field can't be changed.
 -   `studio_id`: the studio_id field contains the unique id for authenticated studio.
 This is a hard coded value from our mock authentication service but this will be a different value for each studio.
 This allows us to verify that only the owner of the item may change it or assign it to a user.
--   `tezos_block`: The block in which the item was tokenized!
-You can see it in the Tezos explorer started by the platform: http://localhost:8002/explorer/block/`<put your tezos block here>`
+-   `tezos_operation_hash`: The operation hash that tracks the operation.
+You can track the operation status in the Tezos explorer started by the platform: http://localhost:8002/explorer/op/`<put the tezos operation hash here>`
--   `tezos_contract_address`: The smart contract in which the item was tokenized. http://localhost:8002/explorer/contract/`<put the contract address here>`

-Please note that `tezos_block` represents the last block in which the item was persisted.
-If the item gets updated, the `tezos_block` field will only be updated when the new operation completes, and it will show the old value until then.
+Please note that `tezos_operation_hash` represents the last operation that was executed on that item.
+If the item gets updated, the `tezos_operation_hash` field will only be updated when the new operation is sent, and it will show the old value until then.

 ![get-item](../../assets/get-item.png)